 This form is for bookings only - you can not use it to check availability.
 Here is why Features Near village Association member Reef dropoff Western style toilet English speaking Calm beach Diving available Good phone signal Sandy Beach IDR 0 to 350,000 Has private bungalows Can pay by credit card Details

 Warimpurem Homestay is near Saporkren village, about a 20 minute car ride away from Waisai port.
 Four private bungalows are available.
 Two are located on the beachfront, the other two are on land close by.

 All bungalows have real double beds and extra mattresses can be provided if required.
 Bedding includes sheets, pillows, bolsters and mosquito nets.
 All rooms are equipped with power outlets, room light switches, a small desk with lockable drawers and a mirror.
 Bathtowels are provided.

 Each bungalow has a covered verandah with seating and a small table.

 Meals are served in a separate dining shelter and comments in Waripurem’s guest book show that Mama Engge’s cooking is one of the highlights of most guests’ stay.
 Guests will always find free drinking water, tea and coffee available in the dining shelter.
 There are also more power outlets there for charging devices.
 A voltage stabiliser is provided for sensitive equipment.
 In addition to a couple of hammocks provided in the dining shelter, there are a few beachside bench seats and tables for relaxation.

-All guests share a 3 roomed, pebble floored bathroom building.
-Dip mandi bathing facilities are available in each.
-There is a western style toilet and hand shower in one room, a shower in another, and a traditional squat toilet and dip mandi is provided in the third.
+All guests share a 3 roomed, tile-floored bathroom building.
+A western style toilet is provided in one room, a shower in another, and a traditional squat toilet and dip mandi is provided in the third.